ogelbric/LAB/VCF-CLI/README.md

 # Installing VCF CLI in VMware Lab Platform

+The idea is to have a virgin Linux VM to install the VCF cli and the VCF plugins in an airgapped environment.

 ## Creating a VMservice OS image
 ```
 Download an image and import into content lib in vCenter and attach the content lib for the VMservice Tile to the vSphere namespace